Eamon Donoghue: Tyrone need Conor McKenna inside and out

 Tyrone’s Conor McKenna in action against Donegal during the recent league clash between the sides.
 Photograph: Lorcan Doherty/Inpho

 In the space of two games Conor McKenna has become the fulcrum of Tyrone’s attack, scoring or directly assisting 5-10 of 5-27 since his return to Gaelic football.
+From play and marks alone, he is responsible for converting or giving the final pass for 61 per cent of Tyrone's scores.
 A goal machine and a pass master, the challenge for Tyrone is how they can best exploit both attributes as the Ulster championship’s blanket defences await.

 Before leaving Irish shores for a successful six year stint in the AFL, McKenna had lit up the 2013 All-Ireland minor championship, scoring 3-11 in four matches, from the Ulster final to his team’s All-Ireland final defeat to Mayo.